-(template provided by Cotton Australia) Yarn Purchase Order OR Invoice to show transaction between fabric and spinning mill
+Signed and dated declaration (template provided by Cotton Australia)

+Yarn Purchase Order OR Invoice to show transaction between fabric and spinning mill.

-All of this evidence must be provided before and application will be approved
+All of this evidence must be provided before an application will be approved.

-- ☑ Documents must be correctly signed and dated and submitted in English - $\ensuremath{\,\boxtimes\,}$ Please check documents meet these requirements BEFORE submitting them
+- ☑ Documents must be correctly signed and dated and submitted in English - Please check documents meet these requirements BEFORE submitting them www.australiacotton.com.au cotton2market@cotton.org.au

-MORE INFORMATION

-www.australiacotton.com.au

-cotton2market@cotton.org.au